 The proposed method works only for linear PDEs, which often do not capture all the important properties of a real-world application.
-For example, an exact model for the physics of fire requires a PDE system including nonlinear terms (see, for example, [26], where the PDE modeling the fire is coupled to a fuel term with a nonlinear expression).

-Because our method explicitly relies on linearity, it does not apply for nonlinear models.
+For example, an exact model for the physics of fire requires a PDE system including nonlinear terms (see, for example, [30], where the PDE modeling the fire is coupled to a fuel term with a nonlinear expression).
+Because our method explicitly relies on linearity, it cannot be extended to nonlinear models.
 It might, however, be useful for approaches in which the occurring nonlinear terms are approximated by linear or piecewise linear functions.